 Paul passed away only 2 months before the first Middle Tennessee Women’s Retreat.
 Though his fingerprints were all over the planning and the journey to realizing the vision, he never got to meet the women whose lives his desire and hard work would change.
 Amazingly, as only God can do, it turned out that Ann was the one most ministered to during that first retreat.
 She felt free to grieve even among people she did not know.
 As a result, the element of safety Paul desperately wanted the atmosphere to exude became the reputation for which Middle Tennessee Women’s Retreat is known today.

 Ann had no expectation that there would be a second retreat.
-April 5-7, 2019 will mark the 28th annual retreat.
+April 22-24, 2021 will mark the 29th annual retreat.
 The celebration kicks off with a Friday evening Musical Welcome.
 The retreat is, after all, held near Music City.
-Ladies from over the United States break into small groups and workshops are offered on a variety of subjects especially important to Christian women.
+Ladies from around the United States break into small groups and workshops are offered on a variety of subjects especially important to Christian women.
 Past workshops include topics such as Financial Freedom, Preparing a Feast in the Presence of Your Enemies, and Spiritual Warfare, to name a few.
 Ann carefully selects workshop leaders with a passion for communicating the truth of who God says we are and what He wants to share with us through His Word and each other’s life experiences.